0xAliRaza/codefolio/README.md

 See existing dummy files in the content folder for reference.

+## SEO

+Nuxt.js provides efficient ways to optimize your site for search engines.
+Please refer to [Nuxt.js SEO guide](https://nuxtjs.org/docs/features/meta-tags-seo/) for more details.

 ## Deployment

 After customizing the content according to your needs, you need to deploy the app to production.